"If not us,

 As well as forming a Task Force, the county of Dekalb and the City of Decatur in metro Atlanta Georgia have reserved a space for this tribute in front of the Historic Decatur Courthouse.
 The Courthouse, which is also a part of the story of civil rights in America, is located in the district Congressman Lewis served for 17 consecutive terms.

-A lifetime of service and
+A lifetime of service and leadership

-leadership is about to be
+is going to be recognized.

 “John was a giant of a man, with a humble heart,